 - set up work spaces and services to help with your research, like data storage, e-notebooks and survey tools

 - create archival data records and publish your data if required.

 A research data management plan (RDMP) establishes a link between the project you are working on (even if informal) and your research data.
 It’s a way to tell UTS how you want the data to be managed—for example, who can access it, how long it should be kept and what should happen to it afterwards.
-Only the Data Manager (DM) and First Named Chief Investigator (FNCI) can edit the record, and it can only be viewed by UTS collaborators that are listed as Contributors.
+Only the Data Manager and First Named Chief Investigator (FNCI) can edit an RDMP, and it can only be viewed by UTS collaborators that are listed as Contributors.

 A data record is a record of the research data, whether primary or processed, to locate your research findings.
 It should include any documentation necessary to understand or reproduce your research, including code and any type of digital artefact.
 Only the Data Manager (DM) and First Named Chief Investigator (FNCI) can edit the record, and it can only be viewed by UTS collaborators that are listed as Contributors.

 There are many good reasons to create data records: the data is stored for many years making it easier to find it again after any student or staff departures; eResearch manages it; and research integrity demands it, as does the UTS Research Management Policy.
 Furthermore, a data record is needed in order to create a data publication if you need to publish data.

 Research project applications are created and managed in Research Master.
 It is a simple to use planning and management tool that supports best practice throughout all research projects, including applying for ethics and costing your research project.